openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 *Array type* is the built-in type which is characterized by the following:

--  any object of array type contains elements indexed by integer position starting from 0;
+-  Any object of array type contains elements indexed by integer position starting from 0;
--  access to any array element is performed at the same time;
+-  Access to any array element is performed at the same time;
--  while being passed to non-|LANG| environment, an array is represented as a contiguous memory location;
+-  While being passed to non-|LANG| environment, an array is represented as a contiguous memory location;
--  types of all arrays elements are upper-bounded by the element type specified in the array declaration.
+-  Types of all arrays elements are upper-bounded by the element type specified in the array declaration.

 .. index::